beegee-tokyo/WisBlock-API/README.md

 This callback is called on two different events:

 ### 1 LORA_DATA
-The event **LORA_DATA** is triggered if a downlink packet from the LoRaWAN server has arrived.
+The event **LORA_DATA** is triggered if a downlink packet from the LoRaWAN server or a LoRa P2P packet has arrived.
 In this example we are not parsing the data, they are only printed out to the LOG and over BLE UART (if a device is connected)

 ### 2 LORA_TX_FIN
 The event **LORA_TX_FIN** is triggered after sending an uplink packet is finished, including the RX1 and RX2 windows.
 If **CONFIRMED** packets are sent, the global flag `g_rx_fin_result` contains the result of the confirmed transmission.
 If `g_rx_fin_result` is true, the LoRaWAN server acknowledged the uplink packet by sending an `ACK`.
 Otherwise the `g_rx_fin_result` is set to false, indicating that the packet was not received by the LoRaWAN server (no gateway in range, packet got damaged on the air.
-If **UNCONFIRMED** packets are sent, the flag `g_rx_fin_result` is always true.
+If **UNCONFIRMED** packets are sent or if **LoRa P2P mode** is used, the flag `g_rx_fin_result` is always true.

 ### 3 LORA_JOIN_FIN
 The event **LORA_JOIN_FIN** is called after the Join request/Join accept/reject cycle is finished.
 The global flag `g_task_event_type` contains the result of the Join request.
 If true, the node has joined the network.
 If false the join didn't succeed.
 In this case the join cycle could be restarted or the node could report an error.